CMPS2200-Fall2021/recitation-01-Eddie-Moy/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+#WORST CASE:
+#The worst case for key in linear search and binary search
+#is if the key is not present in the list.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**

+#BEST CASE:
+#The best case for linear search is if the key is present in the first index of the list.
+#The best case for binary search is if the key is exactly in the middle of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.